erSubhashThapa/100daysofcode/r2-log.md

   I thought it would be best to get apt-get and download MySQL and MySQL server that way so I could follow Greg's tutorial but in [this thread](https://unix.stackexchange.com/questions/80711/how-to-install-apt-get-or-yum-on-mac-os-x) the answers say not to use apt-get on the Mac OS.

   ## MySQL Server UI Installer
   I decided to skip downloading MySQL and just download the MySQL server.
-I think the server *also* downloads mysql.
-I think that's what caused my problems with the password before.
+I think the server *also* downloads MySQL.
+I think that's what caused my problems with the password yesterday.
 I think I accidently reset the MySQL password when I downloaded MySQL server.
 I followed this video tutorial: [How to Install and Configure MySQL Server on macOS Mac OS X](https://www.youtube.com/watch?v=Bgzf0AH1x-Y)

   I used vim instead of nano because the tutorial used vim and it was confusing to use.
 So I had to follow this page: [Vi / Vim: Save And Quit The Editor Command](https://www.cyberciti.biz/faq/linux-unix-vim-save-and-quit-command/)

   ## Back To Node.JS - Server Setup Book
-  On page 36, section ***5.0.6 Make MySQL Open For Remote Access***, we edit the confige file.
-Only I had no config file.
+  On page 36 of the Node book, section ***5.0.6 Make MySQL Open For Remote Access***, we edit the config file.
+But I had no config file.
 I had to add the configuration file myself.
 Used the 2nd to last step in this tutorial for adding the [config file](https://blog.joefallon.net/2013/10/install-mysql-on-mac-osx-using-homebrew/).

-  On page 38, it says to press `control` + `O` and then enter to save the file.
+  On page 38 of the book, it says to press `control` + `O` and then enter to save the file.
 This didn't work for me.
 I have to do `control` + `X`.

   ## Confused:
   ***Chapter 5: Setting Up MySQL Server*** is confusing me so much.

-I got Early access to the book so it's still a work in progress:
+  I got early access to the book so it's still a work in progress, so there will probably more clarifications in the next updates.

+  ### My questions 6/3/19:

-  - Do I skip this step if I'm just doing putting mysql server on localhost?:
+  - Do I skip this step if I'm just doing putting MySQL server on localhost?:
-  >To log in to your web host open Terminal on your Mac and execute the command ssh root@XXX.XX.XX.XX and replace the X’es with your actual remote server address.
+    - >To log in to your web host open Terminal on your Mac and execute the command ssh root@XXX.XX.XX.XX and replace the X’es with your actual remote server address.
 Enter password, and you’re in!